Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 and you can think of them as like super functions for now.

-I personally don't like that new Rust programmers have to deal with macros from the start, but this is just one of the ways Rust really is a unique programming experience.
+I personally don't like that new Rust programmers have to deal with macros from the start, but this is just one of the ways Rust really provides a unique programming experience.

 {{% /deepdive %}}